 Aberdeen is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Aberdeen is an extremely ethnically-diverse city.
 The people who call Aberdeen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aberdeen residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Aberdeen include Irish, English, Italian, and African.
+Important ancestries of people in Aberdeen include German, Irish, English, African, and Polish.

 The most common language spoken in Aberdeen is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Polish.